openshift/openshift-origin-design/designs/virtualization/4.x/Scheduling section/affinity/Affinity-4.x.md

 ![VM-page](img/Affinity-2-3.jpg)
 On selecting Workload affinity, the form will align by changing any 'Node' mention to 'Workload'.

-On the opposite side of the 'Add expression' button, a link to texternal Node/Workload list will be provided.
+On the opposite side of the 'Add expression' button, a link to 'Explore node/workload list' will be provided.